boscoxvi/npfphotosets/README.md

 # npfPhotosets()
 npfPhotosets() is a plugin for styling Tumblr photosets like the layout observed on the website's dashboard.
 It focuses on photosets created through NPF(Neue Post Format), Tumblr's new format, which allows you to create photoset's through the entire post body instead of only at the top of it when you're the original poster.

+Notice that:
-Notice that this plugin will not create photoset's entirely made of rows with only one image as of now.
+1. This plugin will not create photosets entirely made of rows with only one image as of now;
+2. This plugin will not create a single lightbox when grouping images in a photoset, neither will images that do not natively include a lightbox feature receive it.
 ## Use case
 Include both the JavaScript and the CSS file in your code, then call the function and it's parameters:
 ```